 Turgeon directed Maryland to three wins over a ranked team in 2012-13 after Maryland had gone two seasons without one.
 The Terps were the only team in the nation to beat Duke twice, while also knocking off then-14th ranked NC State at home in January.
 Maryland’s win over Duke at home on Feb.
 16 was its first over a No. 1 ranked opponent in five years.

 Turgeon, who came to College Park after directing Texas A&M to four consecutive appearances in the NCAA Tournament, led Maryland to a 17-15 record in 2011-12.
 At A&M, he posted a 97-40 record in four seasons and was named the Big 12 Conference Coach of the Year in both 2010 and 2011.
 He is the only coach in Big 12 history with at least 24 victories in each of his four seasons.

-Four of Turgeon’s former players are currently playing in the NBA: Donald Sloan (Brooklyn Nets), Khris Middleton (Milwaukee Bucks), DeAndre Jordan (Los Angeles Clippers) and Alex Len (Phoenix Suns).
+Turgeon has developed five former players into the NBA: Gal Mekel (formerly of the Dallas Mavericks and New Orleans Pelicans), Donald Sloan (Brooklyn Nets), Khris Middleton (Milwaukee Bucks), DeAndre Jordan (Los Angeles Clippers) and Alex Len (Phoenix Suns).
 In addition, Len was selected in the first round (fifth overall) by the Suns in the 2013 NBA Draft.